btschwertfeger/python-cmethods/README.md

     n_quaniles = 1000,
     kind = '+' # *
 )
-# * to calculate the relative rather than the absolute change, '*' can be used instead of '+' (this is prefered when adjusting precipitation)
+# * to calculate the relative rather than the absolute change,
+# '*' can be used instead of '+' (this is prefered when adjusting
+# ratio based variables like precipitation)
 ```

 ____